donxw/ESPNOW_RC_Car/README.md

 *Motor B*
 *   Direction B - Pin 2 (D4) - Boolean 0 or 1 to change direction
 *   PWM B - Pin 4 (D2) - PWM 0-255 for speed

+## Software

+### Remote Control Code: ESP32_Sender_JoystickRemote.ino

+Code reads the joystick input and sends it to the car.

+### Car Code:  NodeMCUShield_HCSR04P_RCCar_Reciever.ino

+Code recieves messages from the ESP32 and sends if forward to the motor driver to control direction and speed.
+It also will beep the piezo speaker if the joystick button is pressed.

 ## Hardware Used
 ### Car: